scneba/nodebase/README.md

 ### Setup

 1. Download and install git from [here](https://git-scm.com/downloads).
-This should also install git bash which can be opened from the windows start menu.
+This should also install git bash which can be opened from the Windows start menu.
 2. Download and Install PgAdmin 4 from [here](https://www.pgadmin.org/download/pgadmin-4-windows/).
-This should come with postgresql and should automatically run after installation on port 5432.
+This should come with Postgresql and should automatically run after installation on port 5432.
 Make sure to take note of your passwords, there should be a PgAdmin password and the default user password.
-After install, open git bash and run the following commands to check if postgres is running on same port
+After installation, open git bash and run the following commands to check if Postgres is running on the same port

 ```
 psql --version
 ```

 If the version does not show up, add psql path to your system paths.
-On windows, this is installed by default at `C:\Program Files\PostgreSQL\14\bin`
+On Windows, this is installed by default at `C:\Program Files\PostgreSQL\14\bin`

-- Connect user (use the default username, should be postgres if not changed)
+- Connect user (use the default username, which should be postgres if not changed)

 ```
 psql -U postgres
 ```

-- Check connection status
+- Check the connection status

 ```
 \conninfo